Opinion | The GOP’s gerrymandering scheme backfires

 Although we warned at the time the 2020 Census results were announced that it was impossible to assess which party would benefit from redistricting, the near-unanimous conventional wisdom was that the GOP would prove the bigger winner.
 That confidence now seems misplaced.

-Democrats have tried for years, most recently in the For the People legislation and then in the slimmed-down Freedom to Vote Act, to curtail gerrymandering, which often results in diminished voting power for key Democratic constituents such as Blacks and Latinos.
-Republicans, relying on their advantage in state legislatures, have strenuously opposed redistricting reform which takes away or diminishes lawmakers’ power to redraw the voting maps.
+Democrats have tried for years, most recently in the For the People legislation and then in the slimmed-down Freedom to Vote Act, to curtail gerrymandering, which often results in diminished voting power for key Democratic constituents such as Black people and Latinos.
+Republicans, relying on their advantage in state legislatures, have strenuously opposed any redistricting reform that would take away or diminish lawmakers’ power to redraw voting maps.
 It turns out Republicans may have gotten the worst of both worlds — pro-Democratic gerrymandered maps in some states plus independent commissions and court-enforced referenda that block overly generous Republican-tilting maps in others.

 “The North Carolina Supreme Court on Friday upended Republican efforts to lock in political dominance in the state, saying that congressional and state legislative maps were partisan gerrymanders that violated the State Constitution,” the New York Times reports.
 “The ruling requires the Republican-controlled legislature not only to submit new maps to the court, but to offer a range of statistical analyses to show ‘a significant likelihood that the districting plan will give the voters of all political parties substantially equal opportunity to translate votes into seats’ in elections.”

-This outcome was similar to a recent ruling in Ohio that struck down a map favoring Republicans that did not comply with a fair redistricting referendum and an Alabama court decision that threw out a Republican-favored map that sought to depress Blacks’ voting power.
+This outcome was similar to a recent ruling in Ohio that struck down a map favoring Republicans that did not comply with a fair redistricting referendum and an Alabama court decision that threw out a Republican-favored map that sought to depress Black people’s voting power.
 “The legal decisions have been a boon for Democrats, who started the latest redistricting cycle at a significant disadvantage,” says the Times.
 “The court decisions in North Carolina, Ohio and Alabama all forced Republicans back to the drawing table and are likely to result in either more competitive seats or opportunities for Democrats in the midterm election.”

 Meanwhile, the New York legislature came up with a map heavily favoring Democrats, giving them a gain of three seats in a state that is losing a seat in Congress.
 David Wasserman of Cook Political Report tweeted: “There’s little doubt that if the NY reform’s anti-gerrymandering language were enforced as the OH reform’s language has been, NY’s Dem gerrymander would be struck down too.”